guguji666666/GJS-Sentinel-Tips/Connect AWS to sentinel/(updating)Export GuardDuty logs to S3 bucket.md

 }
 ```

-In my lab, after adding the required part, the policy looks like
+In my lab, the KMS policy looks like
 ```json
 {
     "Id": "key-consolepolicy-3",